Bachelor of Science

 - Proficiency in word processing, spreadsheets, databases, and presentation software.
 (MATH 115 is recommended.)

 Degree Requirements for the HCA Major

 - Completion of the University requirements for General Education.
-For information on GE requirements, please consult the CHHS Advising Center or call 562-985-2691.
+For information on GE requirements, please consult the CHHS Advising Center at HSD-117 (map) or call 562-985-2691.

 - Completion of the HCA prerequisite courses.